wpswings/woo-gift-cards-lite/readme.txt

 Ultimate Gift Cards for WooCommerce plugin allows merchants to create, sell, and manage gift cards at their eCommerce store.
 Customers can purchase these gift cards and send them to anyone by email.
 The recipient can use this card to make purchases at your store and he/she can also recharge/redeem these cards at your online or retail store.
 They can also use gift cards as gift vouchers.

- Gift Card for WooCommerce provide two  gift card delivery methods i.e. Email and Downloadable.
+ Gift Card for WooCommerce provides two gift card delivery methods i.e. Email and Downloadable.
 Moreover, the gifting portal allows you to redeem, recharge, and fetch all types of gift cards created with our [**Gift Cards for WooCommerce**](https://wpswings.com/product/gift-cards-for-woocommerce-pro/?utm_source=wpswings-giftcards-pro&utm_medium=giftcards-org-page&utm_campaign=giftcards-pro) plugin.

 [youtube https://www.youtube.com/watch?v=YgPLO8HDGtc&w=560&h=315&rel=0]